 Your parents will have received a question and answer booklet that provides more detailed information on giving consent and the other topics covered in this leaflet.
-This information can also be downloaded from pha.site/hpv
+This information can also be downloaded from pha.site/hpvquestions

-To get the leaflet or the Q&A in another language visit pha.site/hpv or ask your school nurse to print you a copy.
+To get the leaflet or the Q&A in another language, scan the QR code, visit pha.site/HPVvaccination or ask your school nurse to print you a copy.